Helianthemum nummularium: Description

 Though the individual blooms are short-lived, the plant produces a mass of flowers through the summer.
 It needs a dry, sunny place, like a south-facing rockery or meadow.
 As the Latin name Helianthemum suggests, these are sun-flowers.
-This is a good nectar source for bees and there are several species of small beetle that feed on the foliage.
+This is a good pollen source for bees and there are several species of small beetle that feed on the foliage.
 Common rock-rose is also the food plant for the larvae of several species of moth and butterfly such as the silver-studded blue (Plebejus argus).

 It flowers from May until July.